MikeBailleul/plantidote-smart-flower-pot/README.md

 | 1 | Silicone rubber glue sealant |  | | [AliExpress](https://www.aliexpress.com/item/1005002041941459.html) |

 ##### PCB
-The easiest way would be to order the custom PCB via this affiliated link. (coming soon) Alternatively, you can use the gerber files in this repo and send them to your manufacturer of choice.
+The easiest way would be to order the custom PCB via this [affiliate link](https://www.pcbway.com/project/shareproject/Plantidote_0ff0f20b.html).
+Alternatively, you can use the gerber files in this repo and send them to your manufacturer of choice.

 | 2D | Schematics |